Severe Tropical Storm "Uwan"

 - Up to rough seas over the following coastal waters:

-- Up to 2.0 m: The remaining seaboards of mainland Cagayan; the seaboard of Isabela; the northeastern seaboard of Aurora
+- Up to 2.5 m: The western seaboard of Palawan; the eastern seaboard of northern Aurora.

-- Mariners of motorbancas and similarly-sized vessels are advised to take precautionary measures while venturing out to sea and, if possible, avoid navigation under these conditions.
+- Mariners of motorbancas and similarly sized vessels are advised to take precautionary measures while venturing out to sea and, if possible, avoid navigation under these conditions.

 - TRACK AND INTENSITY OUTLOOK